TanishSawant/flutter_gql_project/README.md

 ```

-Change this query to get desires outputs
+Change this query to get desired outputs

 Link to the graphQL API used : https://countries.trevorblades.com/